sass/sass/accepted/module-system.md

 functions will all take an optional `$module` parameter.
 This parameter must be a string or `null`, and it must match the namespace of a `@use` rule in the current module.
 If it's not `null`, the function returns whether the module loaded by that rule has a member with the given name and type.

-If it's `null`, it looks for members defined so far in the current module or import context, members of any modules loaded by global `@use` rules, or global built-in definitions.
+If the `$module` parameter is `null`, or when the `variable-exists()` function is called, these functions will look for members defined so far in the current module or import context, members of any modules loaded by global `@use` rules, or global built-in definitions.
+If multiple global `@use` rules define a member of the given name and type, these functions will throw an error.

+> We considered having the functions return `true` in the case of a conflicting
+> member, but eventually decided that such a case was likely unexpected and
+> throwing an error would help the user notice more quickly.

 ## Timeline